vedranvuk/commandline/README.md

 # commandline

-A command oriented command line parser.
+A lightweight, command-oriented command line parser.

 ## Description

-Central Parser type registers Commands with Handlers.
+Central Parser type registers Commands and invokes Handlers.
 Command can have optional or required Param definitions which can write directly to Go values and be analyzed in a Handler.